Wrexham Glyndŵr University is committed to understanding and managing its impact on the environment. The main priorities are:

 Academic and Professional Service Departments are required to:

-- Reduce carbon emissions through working practises
+- Reduce carbon emissions through working practices

 - Embed sustainable development and awareness into the curriculum